 Carters Lake is one of the most popular destinations for fishing in North Georgia.

-The lake is regularly stocked with walleye, striped bass, and hybrid bass by the U.S. Army Corps of Engineers.
+This beautiful Georgia lake is regularly stocked with walleye, striped bass, and hybrid bass by the U.S. Army Corps of Engineers.
 Crappie, bream, and catfish can also be found in the lake.

 Because fishing from the shore is limited due to the inaccessible shoreline, most anglers choose to cast from their boats.